 Туре Semester Hours Total Cultural Studies Option: Concentration in a period chosen from the following: Ancient Cultures, Medieval and Renaissance Cultures, Early Modern Cultures, and Modern Cultures.
-Courses in the period of concentration at 300 level or above 15 Humanities 300-305: 3 hours in period of concentration 3 Theory requirement: Humanities 509 or 510 (chosen in consultation with the Humanities Advisor) 3 Minimum Total 21 Semester Туре Hours Total Type Disciplinary Studies Option: Concentration in two of the following fields within the Humanities Division: Art History, Classical and Modern Languages, Linguistics, Literature, Music History, Philosophy, Religious Studies, Theatre Arts.
-Courses in one discipline at 300 level or above Total Disciplinary Studies Option: Concentration in two of the following fields within the Humanities Division: Art History, Classical and Modern Languages, Linguistics, Literature, Music History, Philosophy, Religious Studies, Theatre Arts.
-Total Disciplinary Studies Option: Concentration in two of the following fields within the Humanities Division: Art History, Classical and Modern Languages, Linguistics, Literature, Music History, Philosophy, Religious Studies, Theatre Arts.
-Hours Total Disciplinary Studies Option: Concentration in two of the following fields within the Humanities Division: Art History, Classical and Modern Languages, Linguistics, Literature, Music History, Philosophy, Religious Studies, Theatre Arts.
-Courses in one discipline at 300 level or above Hours 9 Total Disciplinary Studies Option: Concentration in two of the following fields within the Humanities Division: Art History, Classical and Modern Languages, Linguistics, Literature, Music History, Philosophy, Religious Studies, Theatre Arts.
-Courses in one discipline at 300 level or above Courses in second discipline at 300 level or above Theory requirement: Humanities 509 or 510 Hours 9 9 Total
+Courses in the period of concentration at 300 level or above 15 Humanities 300-305: 3 hours in period of concentration 3 Theory requirement: Humanities 509 or 510 (chosen in consultation with the Humanities Advisor) 3 Minimum Total 21 Туре Semester Hours Total

+Disciplinary Studies Option:

+Concentration in two of the following fields within the

+Humanities Division: Art History, Classical and Modern Languages, Linguistics, Literature, Music History, Philosophy, Religious Studies, Theatre Arts.
+Courses in one discipline at 300 level or above 9 Courses in second discipline at 300 level or above 9 Theory requirement: Humanities 509 or 510 (chosen in consultation with the Humanities Advisor) 3 Minimum Total 21

+About the University Admissions Policies University Policies General Education Financial Information Academic Unit Information